 So here I am in Yazd, an ancient desert city in Iran.
 I arrived a few days ago coming by bus from Esfahan, a magnificent modern city.
 The contrast is enormous, since the old town of Yazd mostly consists of sun dried mud bricks.
 But I must confess that the ice cream I found today was the best so far in Iran, while Esfahan had the best coffee.

 After arriving in Tehran a few days back I discovered that Facebook, Twitter and other fun sites are thoroughly blocked, just as suspected.
 So I had a coffee and took the next flight to Shiraz, the lovely city in the south of Iran, on a holy quest to find the perfect kebab.

 It’s been known for a while that the new version of ASP.NET will take care of an old problem, the id mangling of server controls.
 In short, your carefully selected id could be rewritten into something like “ctl00_MainContent_” before rendered to the client.

 Do you often wake up in the middle of the night, wondering about the assembly version number of a specific EPiServer CMS release?
 Then this reference list is for you.

-Ever dreamed of going on the Trans-Siberian railroad?
+Have you ever dreamed of going on the Trans-Siberian railway?
 Google has cooperated with Russian Railways to create a video of the entire trip.
-If you’re having trouble sleeping, check out the massive 150 hour footage of birch forests, train stations and more birch forests!
+If you’re having trouble sleeping, check out the massive 150 hour footage of birch forests, train stations and even more birch forests!